Lightning-AI/pytorch-lightning/docs/Trainer/Distributed training.md

 ---
 #### multi-gpu
 Make sure you're on a GPU machine.
 You can set as many GPUs as you want.
-In this setting, the model will run on all 8 GPUs at once using DataParallel under the hood.
+In this setting, the model will run on all 8 GPUs at once using DataParallel or DistributedDataParallel under the hood.
 ```python
 # to use DataParallel
 trainer = Trainer(gpus=8, distributed_backend='dp')